nikans/MonarchRouter/README.md

 ### 1. Define your App's `Routes`.
-Routes are used to match against `RoutingRequest`s.
+Routes are rules used to match against `RoutingRequest`s.

 ```swift
 /// Your app custom Routes